Homotopy Reconstruction via the Cech Complex and the Vietoris-Rips Complex: Deformation retraction on positive -reach

-To see the topological relation between the target space $\mathbb{X}$ of positive $\mu$-reach and its double offset, we first need to understand the topological relation between the positive $\mu$-reach set and its offset.
-Homotopic relationship between offsets $\mathbb{X}^{r}$ and $\mathbb{X}^{s}$ are well known for positive $\mu$-reach set (see e.g., \cite{Grove1993} or Proposition 3.4 in \cite{ChazalL2005}), but the correspondence to the original set $\mathbb{X}$ is not known before.
-Theorem \ref{thm:defretract_mureach}, which is one of main theorems in our paper, asserts that the homotopy equivalence exists between the positive $\mu$-reach set and its offset when the offset size is not large.
+The homeomorphic relation between two offsets $\mathbb{X}^{r}$ and $\mathbb{X}^{s}$ of the target space $\mathbb{X}$ in Lemma~\ref{lem:background_offset_isotopy} does not hold in general between the target space and its offset, but a weakened topological relation holds under a stronger condition on the target space.
+Theorem~\ref{thm:defretract_mureach}, which is one of the main results in our paper, asserts that if the target space $\mathbb{X}$ has a positive $\mu$-reach, then the offset $\mathbb{X}^{r}$ deformation retracts to $\mathbb{X}$ when the offset size is not large, and in particular, they are homotopy equivalent.